-2) Choosing Size – 21.5″ iMac with Retina 4K vs 27″ iMac with Retina 5K
+3) Choosing Size – 21.5″ iMac with Retina 4K vs 27″ iMac with Retina 5K

-3) CPU and GPU Considerations
+4) CPU and GPU Considerations

-4) Storage Considerations
+5) Storage Considerations

-With iMac Retina having so many different storage options (256 GB, 512 GB, 1 TB PCIe and Fusion Drives from 1 TB to 3 TB), choosing an appropriate storage option can also be challenging.
+With iMac Retina having so many different storage options (256 GB to 2 TB PCIe SSD and Fusion Drives from 1 TB to 3 TB), choosing an appropriate storage option can also be challenging.
 Like I have pointed out above, you must choose your storage option carefully, as you will not be able to upgrade it in the future.
 My personal recommendation is to stay away from spinning drives when buying computers.
 PCIe drives are much faster and they have lower chances of failing or building up “bad blocks” overtime.
 With the iMac getting pretty hot under full load, putting a spinning drive might not be the best idea.
 But that’s not the main reason why I would recommend a PCIe flash drive.
 When choosing your Lightroom storage option, it is always best to place your Lightroom catalog and cache in the fastest drive you have available.
 Keep in mind that Lightroom stores not only its catalog file, but also preview images under the same folder structure.
 While a Fusion drive can off-load the catalog into its faster SSD memory, your preview files will most likely still reside in the spinning area of the drive, slowing access times down.
 So you are going to be better off by placing your Lightroom catalogs in the faster PCIe Flash storage.

-5) RAM Considerations
+6) RAM Considerations

 When choosing an iMac, always choose the least amount of RAM.
-Apple wants you to shell out $600 for 32 GB of RAM, which is ridiculous!
-For my late 2014 iMac Retina, I bought two 16 GB Crucial memory sticks, totaling only $150!
+Apple wants you to shell out $600 for 32 GB of RAM and $1,400 for 64 GB of RAM, which is ridiculous!
+When buying my iMac, I bought two 16 GB memory sticks myself, which only cost $150.
 That’s way cheaper than if I were to buy 32 GB already installed on the iMac – I saved $450 by installing the memory myself.
-Now the same memory won’t work on the latest iMac with Skylake, so if you are looking for a 32 GB kit, get it from OWC.
-Even better, get this 64 GB kit for less than $700 instead and you can enjoy more memory than even Apple offers!
+If I were to get the latest iMac, I would get a 64 GB DDR4 2400 Mhz SODIMM kit that only costs $750 – that’s a whopping $650 in savings.

-Installing the drive is super easy.
+Installing the memory is super easy.
 All you have to do is open the rear RAM panel on the iMac, remove existing memory and swap it out with the new memory.
 The procedure is not technical at all and if you have trouble with the process, you can ask someone else to do it for you.
 Folks at OWC made a 2 minute video that shows the process right here.
 It took me a couple of minutes to do it and the machine came up on the first boot, showing all 32 GB of RAM that I installed.

 So unless you want your money down the drain, don’t buy the most beefed up iMac – buy memory separately and install it yourself to save hundreds of dollars.

-- Apple 27″ iMac with Retina 5K, 4.0 Ghz Intel Core i7, AMD Radeon R9 M395X, 8 GB RAM, 1 TB Flash Storage – $3,499
+- Apple 27″ iMac with Retina 5K, 3.4 Ghz Intel Core i5, AMD Radeon Pro 570, 8 GB RAM, 512 GB Flash Storage – $2,079

-- Apple 27″ iMac with Retina 5K, 4.0 Ghz Intel Core i7, AMD Radeon R9 M390, 8 GB RAM, 1 TB Flash Storage – $3,199
+- Apple 27″ iMac with Retina 5K, 4.2 Ghz Intel Core i7, AMD Radeon Pro 575, 8 GB RAM, 1 TB Flash Storage – $3,029

-- Apple 27″ iMac with Retina 5K, 4.0 Ghz Intel Core i7, AMD Radeon R9 M390, 8 GB RAM, 512 GB Flash Storage – $2,699
+- Apple 27″ iMac with Retina 5K, 4.2 Ghz Intel Core i7, AMD Radeon Pro 580, 8 GB RAM, 2 TB Flash Storage – $3,879

-Personally, I find the most value in the last option at $2,699.
-It does not have the fastest video card or the most amount of flash storage, but it is $800 cheaper than the top recommended model, which is a lot!
+Personally, I find the most value in the second option at $3,029.
+It does not have the fastest video card or the most amount of flash storage, but it is $850 cheaper than the top recommended model, which is a lot!

-- Apple 27″ iMac with Retina 5K (Mid 2015), 3.3 Ghz Intel Core i5, AMD Radeon M290, 8 GB RAM, 1 TB 7200 RPM Hard Drive – $1,549
+- Apple 27″ iMac Pro with Retina 5K, 3.2 Ghz Intel Xeon 8-Core, AMD Radeon Pro Vega 56, 32 GB RAM, 1 TB Flash Storage – $4,999

 Hope you found this article useful.
 If you have any questions, please feel free to ask in the comments section below!